 - Remove file from source after sync

---remove-source-filesoption to remove file from source after successful transfer to the destination.
+--remove-source-filesoption to remove a file from the source after successful transfer to the destination.
 For example, you need to schedule a backup of log files to the remote system.
 Also, wanted to remote log the file from the local system after successfully copied to the remote.
 This will help to claim disk space.

 rsync --remove-source-files -avhz /var/log [email protected]:/backup/logs/